NBA trade roundup: Hawks move up to No. 4, take Hunter

 Phoenix Suns in exchange for cash, ESPN's Adrian Wojnarowski reported.

-The move would clear salary-cap space for the Suns, who would shed the
+The move clears salary-cap space for the Suns, who would shed the remaining

 --The Suns then dealt the No. 6 pick in the draft to the Minnesota